HdrHistogram/HdrHistogramJS/README.md

 it as a transitive dependency, otherwise you need to add it in your html page.

-You can check out [this demo](https://alexvictoor.github.io/HdrHistogramJSDemo/decoding-demo.html) to see this feature live!
+You can check out [this demo](https://alexvictoor.github.io/HdrHistogramJSDemo/decoding-demo.html) or this [plotter on steroid](https://alexvictoor.github.io/HdrHistogramJSDemo/plotFiles.html) to see this feature live!
+*Be aware that only latest V2 encoding has been implemented, let me know if this is an issue for you*

 # Design & Limitations
 The code is almost a direct port of the Java version.